 OTT has become so mainstream that even live content is now available from video streaming providers.
 In the U.S., between Sling, DirecTV Now, Hulu, YouTube and Sony Vue, there were more than 9 million OTT subscribers at the end of 2018, according to a Fierce Video report.
 Yet, quality is sometimes an issue, and that’s a problem because consumers expect the same video QoE for OTT as broadcast TV.

-Last year’s FIFA World Cup was a great example of the limitations of live OTT experiences.
+Last year’s World Cup was a great example of the limitations of live OTT experiences.
 Viewers observed low quality on TV sets and a delay of more than 30 seconds compared with broadcast services.
 If those problems aren’t solved, there may be a halt in the development of live OTT offerings.
 This blog will analyze some of the solutions that are available today to enhance QoE for live OTT streaming.